Because it’s the week of chocolate…

 The Brooklyn Blackout Cake.

-- 8 tablespoons butter softened at room temperature, 1 stick
+- 1 stick (8 tablespoons) unsalted butter softened at room temperature, 1 stick

 - 1/4 cup canola oil